 This issue comes up frequently when discussing the issue of having two jobs and being injured at the primary job.
 This job may be less labor-intensive or physically demanding.
 It may be shorter hours.
 It may be in a different industry entirely, and does not require the same physical tools.

 Whatever the reason for your ability to work one job and not the other, an insurance company is likely to account for it.
 Your benefits may be adjusted in light of a second income.

-This raises another more critical issue.
-Your ability to work the second job may affect the success of your claim.
-Your employer could claim that the responsibilities of the second job are evidence that you are capable of working your primary job.
+This raises another more critical— your ability to work a second job may affect the success of your claim.
+Your employer could claim that the responsibilities of the second job are evidence of your ability to do your primary job.
 If this is the case, it’s possible that your benefits will be cut off.

 The following example may shed more light on the situation: